aakashsheth/humidity_sensor/README.md

    Brad Patras

-To Start Server: python index.py
+To Start Server: sudo python index.py

+IP should be given when server starts and logger displays IP.

+See index.py for API requirements